andretietz/retroauth/retroauth-android/README.md

 * Step 1: Checks if there already is an account in the Android AccountManager.
 If not, it'll open a LoginActivity (you choose which).
 If there already is an account, go on with step 2, If there's more than one account open an Dialog to pick an account.
 * Step 2: Tries to get the authentication token from the (choosen) account for authorizing the request.
 If there is no valid token, your LoginActivity will open.
 After login go to Step 1.
 * Step 3: Sends the actual request
-* Step 4: By implementing a TokenProvider you can check the response (i.e. a 401 you will be able to refresh the token) and decide if you want to retry the request or not.
+* Step 4: By implementing a Authenticator you can check the response (i.e. a 401 you will be able to refresh the token) and decide if you want to retry the request or not.

 ## How to use it?